Building a Frontend for Calyx

 .

-Compiling MrXL to Calyx
+Compiling MrXL into Calyx

 - Every array in a MrXL program has the same length.